littleosbook/littleosbook/introduction.md

 # Introduction

-## What Is This Book About?

 This book is a practical guide to writing your own x86 operating system.
-It is designed to not give too much away with samples and code excerpts, but still give enough help with the technical details.
+It is designed give enough help with the technical details while at the same time not reveal too much with samples and code excerpts.
 We've tried to collect parts of the vast (and often excellent) expanse of material and tutorials available, on the web and otherwise, and add our own insights into the problems we encountered and struggled with.

 This book is not about the theory behind operating systems, or how any specific operating system (OS) works.
 For OS theory we recommend the book _Modern Operating Systems_ by Andrew Tanenbaum [@ostanenbaum].
-Lists and details on current operating systems are available on the internet.
+Lists and details on current operating systems are available on the Internet.

 The starting chapters are quite detailed and explicit, to quickly get you into coding.
 Later chapters give more of an outline of what is needed, as more and